vietwillnguyen/vietwillnguyen.github.io/content/posts/remote-id.md

 +++
 draft = false
 date = "2025-08-01"
-title = "Career Reflection: building digital license plates for drones at 24" description = "Initial commit of the project." slug = "initial-commit" authors = []
+title = "Building digital license plates for drones at 24" description = "Initial commit of the project." slug = "initial-commit" authors = []